10 Parameters To Measure The Success Of Your Agile Efforts

 Velocity Trends are used to generate metrics related to predictability.
 These trends help us understand the amount of work that has been completed for say a quarter, and what was the average rate of doing the same.
 A fluctuating velocity reflects unpredictability, changes, or a lack of knowledge.

-Story Cards (based on the user stories) completed per week may be the best predictability indicator.
+Story Cards (based on the user stories) completed per week may be the best indicator of predictability.

 #9 Process Improvementimprovement